-Is it legal in Arizona for my Tint to be dark or…?
+Is It Legal in Arizona for My Tint to Be Dark Or?

 So, what is the price for being cool?
 Some people love it, even if they’re not working for Man in Black like Will Smith or Tommy Lee Jones.
 You can get pulled over if your windshield is too dark.
 It’s better to understand the Arizona Window Tinting Law before we continue.
 The law applies to every type of vehicle.
 It depends on where and how your windows were tinted.
 Please understand that this law is subject to change, and the information we provide is accurate with the date of this article.

-It is highly recommended that you talk to a window tinting professional to ensure most updated compliance with the law.
+It is highly recommended that you talk to a window tinting professional to ensure the most updated compliance with the law.

-Here is the current regulation regarding Arizona:
+Here is the current regulation regarding Arizona.

 Arizona Front Windows Tint Law

-Arizona does not have a single window tint law.
+Arizona does not have a single-window tint law.
 Instead, it has specific rules for each of your vehicle’s windows, and it is a sticker on what you can do with your windshield than it is with the others.

 For your front windshield, you can use non-reflective tint, provided that it is above the manufacturer’s AS-1 line.
-Only exceptions are medical.
+The only exceptions are medical.
 If you need to stay out of the sun for health reasons, you can file for a waiver with the Arizona Department of Transportation.
 No other exceptions are allowed for your front windshield.

 Front Side Windows Tint Regulations

-You front side windows must allow more than 33% light through so you have more options with side windows.
+Your front side windows must allow more than 33% light through so you have more options with side windows.
 You can also have your front windows 35% reflective.
 Please note that your front side windows are the drivers and passenger side windows you use to look outside while driving.

 Back Side and Rear Window Tinting

-The law is that your rear and back side windows have 35% reflective tint.
+The law is that your rear and backside windows have 35% reflective tint.
 Other than that you can make them dark as you want, though 5% is the darkest you can make your windows in most places.
 Officer can pull you over if your rear tinted windows obstruct your view or distract you from your driving.
 Remember that generally, this means that your back windows have smudges or lines, and not for how dark your windows are.
 Note that you need dual side mirrors to compensate for your dark rear window.

 Color Window Tinting Law